How do I know which hearing instruments are right for me?

 Digital Hearing Instruments

 Virtually all modern hearing instruments are digital, which simply means that incoming sounds are converted into numbers for processing by the instruments’ computer chip(s).
 Digital sound processing varies in sophistication among models of hearing instruments.
 As such, not all digital hearing instruments are equal in performance.
-Your audiologist will guide you through the myriad of hearing instrument technologies so that you get the right solution for your listening needs, expectations and budget.
+Our audiologists at Hart Hearing & Balance Center will guide you through the myriad of hearing instrument technologies so that you get the right solution for your listening needs, expectations and budget.

 This technology was developed to help people hear better when in noisy environments.
 The main problem with hearing in “background noise” is our definition of the word “noise”.
 We define “background noise” as simply any sound we don’t want to hear; however, hearing instruments don’t know what you want to hear or don’t want to hear.
 A directional microphone array improves the audibility of sounds coming towards you and lowers sounds coming from beside or behind you.
 In this way you’re able to tell your hearing instruments what you want to hear simply by facing it.
-Further, when you can position youself with your back to the “noise” you will perform even better.
-Most hearing instruments automatically adjust their microphone settings based on the sounds in your listening environment.
 This technology is a great improvement over past hearing aids, but nothing can entirely eliminate “background noise”.

 Dynamic Feedback Cancellation

 This technology is comprised of two hearing instruments that continually communicate with one another wirelessly.
-Binaural processing can be used to improve the hearing insruments’ automated decision making capabilities, adjust the amplifiction characteristics of each instrument to maximize the overall signal-to-noise ratio and even to enhance the directoinality of a directional microphone array.
+Binaural processing can be used to improve the hearing instrument’s’ automated decision-making capabilities, adjust the amplification characteristics of each instrument to maximize the overall signal-to-noise ratio and even to enhance the directionality of a directional microphone array.
 People with demanding listening lifestyles should strongly consider this technology.

 While not new, this technology is now considerably better and smaller than it has ever been.
 These systems are designed for patients with single-sided deafness, or for those with un-usable hearing in one ear.
 A transmitter worn on the poor ear sends the sounds from that side to a receiver worn on the good ear.
 This allows the wearer to hear sounds from all around them (in their better-hearing ear), even if those sounds are directed towards their bad ear.